-FDA regulations require that an investigation be conducted whenever an OOS test result is obtained (§ 211.192).6 The purpose of the investigation is to determine the cause of the OOS result.
+FDA regulations require that an investigation be conducted whenever an OOS test result is obtained (§ 211.192).
+The purpose of the investigation is to determine the cause of the OOS result.
 The source of the OOS result should be identified either as an aberration of the measurement process or an aberration of the manufacturing process.
 Even if a batch is rejected based on an OOS result, the investigation is necessary to determine if the result is associated with other batches of the same drug product or other products.
 Batch rejection does not negate the need to perform the investigation.
 The regulations require that a written record of the investigation be made, including the conclusions and follow-up (§ 211.192).

 To be meaningful, the investigation should be thorough, timely, unbiased, well-documented, and scientifically sound.
 The first phase of such an investigation should include an initial assessment of the accuracy of the laboratory's data.
 Whenever possible, this should be done before test preparations (including the composite or the homogenous source of the aliquot tested) are discarded.
 This way, hypotheses regarding laboratory error or instrument malfunctions can be tested using the same test preparations.
-If this initial assessment indicates that no meaningful errors were made in the analytical method used to arrive at the data, a full-scale OOS investigation should be conducted.
-For contract laboratories, the laboratory should convey its data, findings, and supporting documentation to the manufacturing firm's quality control unit (QCU), who should then initiate the full-scale OOS investigation.
+If this initial assessment indicates that no causative errors were made in the analytical method used to arrive at the data, a full-scale OOS investigation should be conducted.
+For contract laboratories, the laboratory should convey its data, findings, and supporting documentation to the manufacturing firm's quality unit (QU).
+The manufacturing firm's QU should then initiate the Phase 2 (full-scale) OOS investigation, whenever no clearly causative laboratory error was identified.